AnyFetch/anyfetch-provider.js/README.md

 // IN :
 //   * job, with preconfigured keys:
 //     * task: data to process
-//     * anyfetchClient: pre-configured client
+//     * anyfetchClient: pre-configured client, see https://github.com/AnyFetch/anyfetch.js
 //     * serviceData: as returned by retrieveTokens, or updated by updateAccount (third optional parameter for cb)
 // OUT :
 //   * err